berceanu/hpc-europa3-application/index.md

 `fbpic` is a spectral, quasi-3D PIC code which also has a reduced envelope model for the laser and as such, is well suited to quick parameter scans of setups which benefit from cylindrical symmetry.
-Typically, uses a large number of GPUs simulatenously for such a scan, each GPU assigned to an individual start-to-end simulation for a given parameter set.
+Typically, uses a large number of GPUs simultaneously for such a scan, each GPU assigned to an individual start-to-end simulation for a given parameter set.
 Since the parameter sets are independent, there is no need for inter-GPU communication in this case.
 However, since the `fbpic` code doesn't (yet) contain a plugin for calculating